kerkness/wc-slack/README.md

-# WCSlack - WooCommerce and Slack Integration
+# Integrator For Slack - WooCommerce/Wordpress and Slack Integration

-Basic slack integration for WooCommerce.
+Basic Slack integration for WooCommerce and Wordpress.

 ### Dependencies